alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_01_gitlab_installation_and_configuration.md

 ```
 Save and quit by pressing CTRL+X.

-You now have configured automatic backup every night at 2AM!
+You now have configured automatic backup every night at 2AM.
 If you want to test this configuration you can replace
-"0 2 * * *" by the current time + 2 min; for example if the current time is 14:24, then set "26 14 * * *"; you then
+"0 2 * * *" by the current time + 2 min; for example if the current time is 14:24, then set "26 14 * * *"; after that
-just need to wait about 2 min and after check whether new files have been created in your OSS bucket.
+you need to wait about 2 min and check whether new files have been created in your OSS bucket.

 The restoration process is well described in the
 [official documentation](https://docs.gitlab.com/ee/raketasks/backup_restore.html#restore-for-omnibus-installations)